andermelo/lodjinhaApp/README.md

 ## License

 ```
-developed App by 2020 Anderson Melo, design and API by B2W
+2020 - App developed by Anderson Melo, design and API developed by B2W

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.